Mustafa-khan23/Pet-adoption-page/README.md

 # Pet-adoption-page
-This is my practice pet adoption page to practice HTML &amp; CSS with Sass
+This is my practice pet adoption page to practice HTML &amp; CSS